 For the ingredient list with measurements, full instructions, printable recipe, and additional notes, please scroll down to the recipe card.

-I like gluten-free flour blends that already contain xanthan gum in them so I don’t have to add it to the recipe.
-I typically use Bob’s Red Mill 1-to-1 Gluten Free Baking Flour (in the blue bag, NOT the red bag) or King Arthur Baking Gluten Free Measure for Measure Flour, both of which already contain xanthan gum.
-Flours like almond flour or coconut flour will not work in this recipe as written as they react very differently and require different ratios than what I am providing.
+I like gluten-free flour blends that already contain xanthan gum so I don’t have to add it separately.
+I use Bob’s Red Mill 1-to-1 Gluten Free Baking Flour (in the blue bag, NOT the red bag) or King Arthur Measure for Measure.
+Both work beautifully.
+Almond flour and coconut flour won’t work in this recipe.

-I personally like to grate zucchini on the largest hole of my box grater.
-I like to see bits of zucchini in the muffins and love the texture it gives.
-If you use the smallest hole of the grater I find that the zucchini kind of dissolves into the muffins and you don’t get pretty green speckles.
-You can also use a food processor that is fitted with the grater attachment.
+I grate on the largest holes of my box grater.
+I love seeing those bits of zucchini and the texture they add.
+If you use the smallest holes, the zucchini dissolves into the batter and you lose those pretty green flecks.
+You can also use a food processor with the grater attachment.

-Yes!
-You can freeze zucchini muffins for a few months.
-Place the muffins on a baking sheet and flash-freeze for an hour.
-Once frozen to the touch, wrap individually and place in a freezer-safe container or bag until ready to use.
+Freezer Option: Place muffins on a baking sheet and flash-freeze for an hour.
+Once frozen, wrap individually and place in a freezer-safe container or bag for up to 3 months.
 Let defrost at room temperature for about an hour before eating.

 Are you making these zucchini muffins as part of a weekend brunch?
 Well don’t forget these other breakfast ideas to help you complete the meal!